fast and slow cycles

 C. Hopkins Cafe

-The above phrase is an acronym used by folks to easily recall the vital atomic elements needed to understand the dynamic qualities of biogeochemical cycles.
+The above phrase –Chopkins cafe– is an acronym used by folks to easily recall the ten vital atomic elements needed to understand life on Earth based on the dynamic, essential, and inherent qualities of biogeochemical cycles.

 Atomic means pertaining to the 110 or so elements on the periodic table arranged according to their masses and their requisite numbers of protons and neutrons.